Skip to main content

 The inconsistencies across these legal frameworks demand a sophisticated compliance strategy from employers.
 They must design programs that synthesize the requirements of all applicable laws.
 For example, a program might offer an incentive that is permissible under the ACA but could be challenged as coercive under the ADA.

-Similarly, a Health Risk Assessment must be structured to avoid mandatory disclosure of to comply with GINA, even if the rest of the HRA is a permissible part of a health-contingent program under HIPAA.
+Similarly, a Health Risk Assessment must be structured to avoid mandatory disclosure of family medical history to comply with GINA, even if the rest of the HRA is a permissible part of a health-contingent program under HIPAA.
 This intricate legal matrix means that the design of a wellness program is an exercise in multi-faceted risk management, balancing the goal of a healthier workforce with the imperative of protecting employee rights and privacy.

 References